gt-cs3220/gt-cs3220.github.io/labday5.md

 **What to submit**: a screenshot of  jupyter notebook.

-You can share the same screenshot as your term project partner.
+**You can submit the same screenshot as your term project partner.**

 **Grading**: Submit a screenshot of the last tasks that you have completed.

-We won't grade the correctness of tasks.
-However, we strongly encourage you to complete tasks and ask TAs/instructors during the lab day lecture hours if you face any problems.
+**We won't grade the correctness of tasks.
+However, we strongly encourage you to complete tasks and ask TAs/instructors during the lab day lecture hours if you face any problems.**